bxparks/AceButton/README.md

     * DoubleClicked
     * LongPressed
     * RepeatPressed
+* distinguishing between Clicked and DoubleClicked
 * configurations are adjustable at runtime or compile-time
     * timing parameters
     * `digitalRead()` button read function can be overridden
     * `millis()` clock function can be overridden
 * small memory footprint
     * each AceButton consumes 14 bytes
-    * each ButtonConfig consumes 5 bytes
+    * each ButtonConfig consumes 6 bytes
     * one System ButtonConfig instance created automatically by the library
 * thoroughly unit tested using [AUnit](https://github.com/bxparks/AUnit)
   (a derivative of [ArduinoUnit](https://github.com/mmurdoch/arduinounit))